Božidar Kalmeta

 Božidar Kalmeta ([bǒʒidar kâlmeta]; born 15 January 1958) is a Croatian politician and member of the Croatian Democratic Union (HDZ) party.
-From 2003 to 2011 he served in the Croatian Government as Croatia's Minister of the Sea, Transport and Infrastructure under HDZ prime ministers Ivo Sanader and Jadranka Kosor.
+From 2003 to 2011 he served in the Croatian Government as Croatia's Minister of Maritime Affairs, Transport and Infrastructure under HDZ prime ministers Ivo Sanader and Jadranka Kosor.

 Early life

 Kalmeta graduated in 1982 from the University of Zagreb Faculty of Agronomy.

 From 1982 to 1993 he worked in his hometown of Zadar as a technologist and manager at the Maraska distilling company (which produces the world-famous Maraschino liqueur).